 Every photographic genre has its own ‘must-have’ set of accessories.
 Portrait photographers use light modifiers, landscape photographers should have at least filters and a tripod.

 In this article I will discuss the most important aspects of the landscape photography equipment and the must-have accessories used in landscape photography.

 To be clear, some of the gear I mention may be better suited to some kinds of landscape photography than others (Are you into coastal landscape photography?
-If not the special feet to stabilise your tripod on wet sand may not be as necessary.) but the range of accessories I mention should cover all the bases for your shooting needs in the general wilderness.
+If not the special feet to stabilize your tripod on wet sand may not be as necessary.) but the range of accessories I mention should cover all the bases for your shooting needs in the general wilderness.

 The Best Landscape Photography Accessories for Photographers